Pink Eye in Dogs: Symptoms, Treatment & Prevention

 • Red, swollen mucus membranes surrounding the eyes

-• Hair loss around the eyes
+• Hair loss around the eye area

 • Exposed third eyelid